 Calcutta tournaments are common among other sports as well, including horse racing, basketball, and bowling.
 However, it is generally outside sources buying teams rather than the participants in other sports.

 The simplest and most common payout format is for the winning team to receive 70% of the pot, and second place gets 30%.
 Other formats include paying out the top three teams, splitting the pot 70%, 20%, and 10%, respectively.
 Some tournaments even award the winner the entire pot.

 The size of the pot will vary based on how many wagers are placed and the size of the bids on each team.
 The overall pot is tallied at the end of the bidding round.
 For this reason, bidders won't know the true value of each team until the final pot is calculated at the end of bidding.

-It is also very common that these styles of tournaments are used as charity events.
-Instead of having the winner receive a majority of the pot, a portion of each bid is donating to a charity of the tournament's choice.
+It is also very common for Calcutta-style tournaments to be used as charity events.
+Instead of having the winner receive a majority of the pot, a portion of each bid is donated to a charity of the tournament's choice.

 If a team or player feels particularly confident in themselves to win the tournament, they can "buy back" either a share of or all of their team from the highest bidder.
 To buy back part or all of their team, you will need to pay the same price as the highest bidder.
 For example, if your team was bought for $500, you will need to pay $250 for 50% of your team back, or $500 for the whole team.
 Oftentimes, a team that is favored to win the tournament will buy back a percentage of their own team if they think they will win.